Masoretic Text: The Age of the Masoretes

-The current received text finally achieved predominance through the reputation of the Masoretes, schools of scribes and Torah scholars working between the 7th and 11th centuries in the Rashidun, Umayyad, and Abbasid Caliphates, based primarily in the cities of Tiberias and Jerusalem in Palestine and in Lower Mesopotamia (called "Babylonia").
+The current received text finally achieved predominance through the reputation of the Masoretes, schools of scribes and Torah scholars working between the 7th and 11th centuries in the Rashidun, Umayyad, and Abbasid Caliphates, based primarily in the cities of Tiberias and Jerusalem in Syria Palaestina and in Lower Mesopotamia (called "Babylonia").
 According to Menachem Cohen, these schools developed such prestige for the accuracy and error control of their copying techniques that their texts established an authority beyond that of all others.
 Differences remained, sometimes bolstered by systematic local differences in pronunciation and cantillation.
 Every locality, following the tradition of its school, had a standard codex embodying its readings.
 In the talmudic academies in Babylonia, the school of Sura differed from that of Nehardea.
 Similar differences existed in those of Syria Palaestina, such as the one at Tiberias, which in later times increasingly became the chief seat of learning.
 During this period, the living tradition ceased, and the Masoretes, in preparing their codices, usually followed one school or the other, while examining the standard codices of other schools and noting their differences.